jesseragos/Customer-Management-System/README.md

 # Customer Management System
-A Java CRUD system that mocks a customer management system and generates report from database records Developed for my case study in college
+A Java CRUD system that mocks a customer management system and generates report from database records.

+Developed for my case study in college

 Tools/Technologies: